arturslogins/MicroEvent/README.md

 Each team will represent a country and will have to run the ParsonsSys on a local datacenter (your laptops).

 It does not work out of the box, of course.
-Your goal is to pass successfully a set of [challenges](#challenges) designed to help you to master the system and wire it to the ParsonsNet.
+Your goal is to pass successfully a set of [challenges](#challenges) designed to help you in getting an overview of the system and, at the end, wire it correctly to the ParsonsNet.

 For more information see our [Infrastructure Docs](./Docs/Infrastructure.md)